-The years of 2020 and 2021 saw unprecedented highs in turnover, with the Bureau of Labor statistics reporting separation rates of 47.2% in 2021 and 57.3% in 2020.
-We believe that this combined with the strong interest in our industry has made our executive team highly sought after.
+For 2023, we paid out at 100% of target bonuses for all named executive officers, reflecting achievement of many of our operational and financial objectives for 2023.
 The Compensation Committee generally targets total cash compensation at the 50th percentile of our peer group, subject to adjustments that account for performance, tenure, organizational criticality, and internal equity considerations.
-Our annual incentive bonus opportunity is contingent on our financial and business performance and in 2021 we paid out at 90% of target for all named executive officers, reflecting achievement of most of our operational and financial objectives for 2021.
+Our annual incentive bonus opportunity is contingent on our financial and business performance.

+In 2023, the Compensation Committee granted our named executive officers an equity mix of 50% premium-priced stock options and 50% restricted stock that vest in three equal installments on the first three anniversaries of the grant date.
+The premium-priced stock options granted in 2023 have a strike price that is approximately 10% greater than the closing price of our stock on the date of grant.
 The Compensation Committee sets targets for annual equity compensation for each of the executive officers.
 The targets are informed by a survey of our peer group's and similar companies' pay practices.
-The Compensation Committee does not target a specific percentile ranking against our peer group and may grant long-term incentive awards at the higher end of the range for a variety of factors, including individual performance and to reflect their importance to the Company's success.
+The Compensation Committee does not target a specific percentile ranking against our peer group and may grant long-term incentive awards at the higher end of the range for a variety of factors, including individual performance, but typically targets the 50th percentile for base salaries, bonuses and equity compensation.
 The actual grant date value of equity compensation awarded is individually determined at the discretion of the Compensation Committee.
 Consideration is given to the individual's skills, experience and future potential to positively impact the Company's performance, prior years' award values, equity ownership level in the Company, as well as the individual's and Company's performance in the prior year.
-In 2021, the Compensation Committee granted our named executive officers an approximate equity mix of 50% stock options and 50% restricted stock.
+We believe premium-priced stock options are a form of performance-based incentive compensation because they require stock price appreciation to deliver value to the holder, thereby aligning compensation earned with value stockholders receive over the same performance period.
 The ultimate value of equity grants is dependent on our stock price on the date of exercise and reflects the Compensation Committee's attempt to further incent and align the long-term interests of our executives with those of our stockholders, while providing a strong retention tool.
-We believe that the onetime long-term incentive compensation awards issued in 2021 along with the adjustments to total cash compensation were instrumental in retaining our named executive officers and incentivizing them to continue working for the Company.